 At Least One Hospital Accredited by Joint Commission?
 No, but Conway Medical Center is about six miles away and is accredited.

 Political Leanings: Conservative

 Cons: Hurricane damage is always a possibility.
 In 2018, Hurricane Florence flooded neighborhoods, uprooted trees and downed powerlines.
 In 2022, Hurricane Ian also brought flooding.
 Rebuilding continues.

 Is South Carolina Considered Tax Friendly for Retirement?
 Yes

-Notes: Socastee roots run deeply, and some families have lived here for generations.
+Notes: Socastee roots run deep, and some families have lived here for generations.
 The community shares its zip code with Myrtle Beach.
 The population has grown 38% during the last decade, and home prices have increased 32% since a year ago.

 South Carolina is nicknamed the Palmetto State and its motto is "Dum spiro spero," which is Latin for "While I Breath, I Hope."
 It is 40th in size in the United States and was the eighth state to be admitted to the Union on May 23, 1788.
 The largest city and state capital is Columbia.

 Formerly known as the Province of South Carolina, the area was also one of the Thirteen Colonies that declared its independence during the American Revolution.
 The state was the first to secede from the Union and was the first and founding state of the Confederate States of America.